eudicots/Cactus/readme.md

 ## What is Cactus

-Cactus is a simple but powerful [static website generator](http://mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html) using the [Django template system](http://docs.djangoproject.com/en/dev/topics/templates/).
+Cactus is a simple but powerful [static website generator](http://mickgardner.com/2011/04/27/An-Introduction-To-Static-Site-Generators.html) using Python and the [Django template system](http://docs.djangoproject.com/en/dev/topics/templates/).
 Cactus also makes it easy to develop locally and deploy your site to S3 directly.
 It works great for company, portfolio, personal, support websites and blogs.

 To get a quick overview [watch this short video tutorial](https://vimeo.com/46999791).